PythonAberdeen/user_group/README.md

 Write a Python program which iterates the integers from 1 to 50.
 For multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

 ### Level 2
 Have the user enter a 3-letter IATA code for an Airport (e.g LHR) and output the full name of the airport.
-You can get a list [here](https://www.world-airport-codes.com/world-top-30-airports.html)
+You can get a list of the top 30  [here](https://www.world-airport-codes.com/world-top-30-airports.html)
-Check that the input is three letters long.
+Check that the input is three letters long - if not handle the error.
-Hint - think about how you validate input, and what data structure you would use to store the code / name.
+Hint - think about how you validate input (length and case), and what data structure you would use to store the code / name.

 ### Level 3